kclconsult/withings/README.md

 ## Usage

-From within the project folder, run with
+From within the project folder, run with:

 ```
 npm start